cam-carter/dotfiles/README.md

 ```

 Requires Vim version 8 and `curl`

+*Everything should work with Neovim (which I will be transitioning to in the coming months), if you switch over all the config files*

 ### Keeping things up to date.
 You don't have to worry about updating these configuration files every time the master branch is changed.
 The following few lines of code, found in `~/dotfiles/zsh/lib/zshrc-manager.sh`, updates the main git repository and the included submodules whenever a new terminal is launched: